-Current Legal Status of LGBTQ+ People in North Dakota Legal status of the Lesbian, Gay and Bisexual Community North Dakota does not have statewide anti-discrimination legislation that covers sexual orientation or gender identity.
+Current Legal Status of LGBTQ+ People in North Dakota

+Legal status of the Lesbian, Gay and Bisexual Community

+North Dakota does not have statewide anti-discrimination legislation that covers sexual orientation or gender identity.

 Fargo protects city employees from discrimination on the basis of sexual orientation, and Grand Forks does so for sexual orientation and gender identity.
 Grand Forks has also banned anti-LGBTQ+ housing discrimination.

 All of the state universities in the North Dakota University System have policies prohibiting discrimination based on sexual orientation, and at least three of those universities also have policies prohibiting discrimination based on gender identity.

 North Dakota has regulatory protection against discrimination on the basis of sexual orientation and gender identity for youth in the child welfare system.
 There is policy, as opposed to regulatory, protections against discrimination based on sexual orientation and gender identity.

 State laws do not expressly prohibit LGBTQ+ people from adopting or having custody of children, but they also permit adoption agencies to practice anti-LGBTQ+ discrimination on religious grounds.
 North Dakota has implemented adoption and foster care nondiscrimination protections for LGBTQ+ parents, on the basis of sexual orientation and gender identity.

 It is a class A felony for a person with HIV who is aware of their positive status to willfully transfer body fluids to another person.

 There are no hate crimes protections in North Dakota covering sexual orientation or gender identity.

-Conversion therapy is legal in the state.
+The North Dakota legislature is considering a bill that would make it legal for social workers to offer conversion therapy to LGBTQ+ people.

-Legal Status of the Transgender Community To update the gender marker on a birth certificate, an applicant must submit a signed statement from a physician that they had appropriate clinical treatment for gender affirmation, and that the change is complete and permanent.
+Legal Status of the Transgender Community

+To update the gender marker on a birth certificate, an applicant must submit a signed statement from a physician that they had appropriate clinical treatment for gender affirmation, and that the change is complete and permanent.

 To update the gender marker on a driver's license, an applicant must have a letter signed by a physician or therapist licensed in the United States stating that the gender affirmation has been completed in accordance with the World Professional Association for Transgendered Health Standards of Care.
 The phrase "gender role transition has been completed" must be included in the letter.

 Name changes require a court order.

 North Dakota's Medicaid program has no explicit policy regarding transgender health coverage and care.

 Insurance companies are not prohibited from excluding coverage for transgender-specific healthcare.

 The state explicitly prohibits transition-related healthcare in its state employee health insurance.

 Government Statements and Actions